IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Before: the default bucket for DCM to hold files in S3 is named test-dcm.
 It is coded into `post_upload_s3.bash` (line 30).
 Change to a different bucket if needed.
+- Also Note: With the new support for multiple file store in Dataverse, DCM requires a store with id="s3" and DCM will only work with this store.

   - Add AWS bucket info to dcmsrv
     - Add AWS credentials to ``~/.aws/credentials``